xremap/xremap/README.md

 `modmap` is for key-to-key remapping like xmodmap.
 Note that remapping a key to a modifier key, e.g. CapsLock to Control\_L, is supported only in `modmap`.
-It is to let `keymap` correctly recognize modifier key combinations.

 ```yml
 modmap: